yolodevelopers/clean-stream-filters/README.md

 # clean-stream-filters

+The purpose of this repository is to create and host filters that can be used by movie filtering services to edit inappropriate content out of movies.

-This repository contains filters for editing movies for inappropriate content.
-These filters are designed to be used with the chrome extension [Clean Stream](https://chrome.google.com/webstore/detail/clean-stream/cppacmdbokpnibcconbcniibodcfgdba) but can be used freely by other filtering services.
+These filters are designed to be used with the Chrome extension [Clean Stream](https://chrome.google.com/webstore/detail/clean-stream/cppacmdbokpnibcconbcniibodcfgdba) but can be used freely by other filtering services.

 ## Using the Filters